jsmithdefense/Security-Projects/README.md

 - [**RBAC Risk Intelligence**](https://github.com/jsmithdefense/Azure-RBAC-Risk-Analyzer)

-  > _Built a tool that enumerated all role assignments across a tenant, ranks subscriptions and principals by cumulative risk score, and generates AI remediation playbooks which can be executed either manually or automatically via Azure SDK_
+  > _Built a tool that enumerates all role assignments across a tenant, ranks subscriptions and principals by cumulative risk score, and generates AI remediation playbooks which can be executed either manually or automatically via Azure SDK_

 - [**Threat Modeling Cloud Storage and Credential Exposure Risk**](Azure/azure-credential-exposure.md)